 Cooper Island Beach Club is a small resort on Manchioneel Bay on the northwest corner of the Island.
 Apart from the Beach Club and its staff, there is one local family, five holiday houses and lots of goats on the island.
 Originally a private house, the Beach Club was renovated and expanded in 1980.
 The beach front restaurant and bar offers one of the best sunset views in the islands.

 An idyllic retreat, being less developed and slower-paced than Tortola, Virgin Gorda has a mountainous landscape dotted with palms and cactus.
-Virgin Gorda is really three islands in one, the southern third are flat with massive boulders and sparse vegetation, the middle of the island is mountainous with Gorda Peak and several lovely beaches with turquoise seas and fabulous coral reefs ideal for snorkeling and diving.
-The northern third is situated around North Sound with half a dozen other islands, an ideal area where you can enjoy water sports.
+Virgin Gorda is really three islands in one.
+The southern third is flat with massive boulders and sparse vegetation, while the middle of the island is mountainous with Gorda Peak and several lovely beaches with turquoise seas and fabulous coral reefs ideal for snorkeling and diving.
+The northern third is situated around North Sound with half a dozen other islands, an ideal area to enjoy water sports.

 Virgin Gorda is an island of rolling hills, beautiful beaches and spectacular geological formations.
 The place to visit is ‘The Baths’, where immense boulders are scattered along stunning beaches providing grottos and pools where you can walk through and explore this natural phenomenon.

 Located in North Sound, Prickly Pear was declared a National Park in 1988.
 The northern and eastern shores has two excellent beaches offering good swimming and snorkeling.
 For hiking enthusiasts there is a hiking trail leading from Sand Box Bar down to the North Beach.
 Prickly Pear is home to resident and migratory birds.